IBM/aspera-cli/docs/README.erb.md

 Positional Arguments are typically mandatory values for a command, such as entity creation data.

-It could also be designed as an option, but since it is mandatory and typically creation parameters need not be set in a configuration file, then it is better to use a positional argument, and not define specific options.
+It could also be designed as an option.
+But since it is mandatory and typically creation data need **not** be set in a configuration file, then it is better to use a positional argument, and not define an additional specific option.

 The advantages of using a positional argument instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.